CRogers/fluentify/readme.md

 Fluentify
 ===

-Fluentify is a way to easily make fluent interfaces where the methods can be called in any order.
+Fluentify is a way to easily make fluent interfaces in coffeescript where the methods can be called in any order.

 Installation
 ---